graphql-nexus/nexus/README.md

 ## Installation

 ```
-npm install @nexus/schema graphql
+npm install nexus graphql
 ```

 Note you must also add `graphql`.
-Nexus Schema pins to it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).
+Nexus pins to it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).

 ## Features